-DVS works with lots of mixer like the Rane Seventy, Pioneer DJ DJM-S11 and Reloop Elite, and you can also reasonably easily map your own.
+DVS works with lots of mixers like the Rane Seventy, Pioneer DJ DJM-S11 and Reloop Elite, and you can also map your own with relative ease.
 “Class compliant” is the important thing here.
 It also works with the Phase wireless system insofar as it can “read” the Phase timecode signal, but we’d like to see it plug and play with Phase in the same way that Serato is.

 As far as controllers go, again it works with a wide variety, and they’re all listed on the Algoriddim website – and again, you can map most devices to it.
 Mapping is actually a lot easier in djay Pro AI than in most DJ software.

 Anyway, once you’ve got your apps installed on the devices you want to use, figured out a way to work with your music files or streaming services, and got your hardware up and running, it’s time to start DJing…

 If you’re coming to this platform from others, you will have a bit of a learning curve.
 Despite being nice to look at, it is feature-packed software, with lots lurking under the hood, and you’ll need to decide which features you’re going to happily ignore while you get to grips with the basics.

 Learn to DJ like a pro on ANY set-up: The Complete DJ Course